cs101-merhabadunya/isimlendirme-kurallari/README.md

 ## Naming convention

 Pick **one** naming convention and follow it.
-It may be `cammelCase`, or `snake_case`, or anyhow else, it does not matter.
+It may be `camelCase`, or `snake_case`, or anyhow else, it does not matter.
 What matters is for it to remain consistent.

 ```js
 /* Bad */